MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/resource-organization-content.md

 - **Not planning for scale.** Ensure you have a clear understanding of the limits of the resources you'll deploy, and which limits might become important, as your load or number of tenants increase.
 Plan how you'll deploy additional resources as you scale, and test the plan.
 - **Not planning to bin pack.** Even if you don't need to grow immediately, plan to scale your Azure resources across multiple resources, resource groups, and subscriptions over time.
 Avoid making assumptions in your application code, like there being a single resource when you might need to scale to multiple resources in the future.
-- **Scaling many individual resources.** If you have a complex resource topology, it can become difficult to scale individual components, one by one.
+- **Scaling many individual resources.** If you have a complex resource topology, it can become difficult to scale each component individually.
 It's often simpler to scale your solution as a unit, by following the [Deployment Stamps pattern](overview.yml#deployment-stamps-pattern).
 - **Deploying isolated resources for each tenant, when not required.** In many solutions, it's more cost effective and efficient to deploy shared resources for multiple tenants.
+- **Failing to track tenant-specific resources.** If you deploy tenant-specific resources, ensure you understand which resources are allocated to which tenants.
+This information is important for compliance purposes, for tracking costs, and for deprovisioning resources if a tenant is offboarded.
+Consider using deployment stacks to group tenant-specific resources together into a logical unit regardless of the resource group or subscription they're in.
 - **Using separate Microsoft Entra tenants.** In general, it's inadvisable to provision multiple Microsoft Entra tenants.
 Managing resources across Microsoft Entra tenants is complex.
 It's simpler to scale across subscriptions linked to a single Microsoft Entra tenant.
 - **Overarchitecting when you don't need to scale.** In some solutions, you know with certainty that you'll never grow beyond a certain level of scale.
 In these scenarios, there's no need to build complex scaling logic.
 However, if your organization plans to grow, then you will need to be prepared to scale&mdash;potentially at short notice.